IrisRizos/SexCy_lifestage_protistID/README.md

 Transcripts blasting with query domains were recovered in fasta files: hmm_fasta_convert_{lifestage}.sh

-Headers contain the query id with which the domains significantly blasted (eval < 0.001) and the transcriptome id of the alignment.
+Headers of the fasta sequences contain the query id with which the domains significantly blasted (eval < 0.001) and the transcriptome id of the alignment.

 The following script allows to convert alignements in stockholm format to the fasta file described above.
 For that the use of easel miniapps implemented in HMMER is necessary (http://cryptogenomicon.org/extracting-hmmer-results-to-sequence-files-easel-miniapplications.html).